The conflux of multiple destinies

 With incredible precision, the two Guardians began to adjust the temporal strings around these shared nodes, stabilizing each choice that resonated with the others.
 As they did so, the vortex began to calm, and the chaos gradually transformed into a smoother flow of temporal energies.

 "We're making it," CosTelor said with a hint of satisfaction.
-"Destinies are aligning.
-We turned the collision into a harmonious intersection.”
+"Destinies align.
+I have turned the collision into a harmonious intersection."

 * * *